-As per the independent study policy, after five [5] missed assignments, in ten [10] school days, the scholar will be considered truant and an evaluation will be conducted by CCS to determine whether it is in the best interest of the pupil to remain in independent study.
+As per the independent study policy, after five [5] missed assignments, in five [5] school days, the scholar will be considered truant and an evaluation will be conducted by CCS to determine whether it is in the best interest of the scholar to remain in independent study.
+Similarly, if the ST determines that satisfactory educational progress is not being made, the ST shall notify the scholar and learning coach and conduct an evaluation pursuant to the Independent Study Policy to determine whether it is in the best interest of the scholar to remain in the program.

-The Learning Coach is expected to check the Learning Management System ("LMS") account daily to ensure the scholar is logging in daily and progressing through courses at an appropriate pace.
-Additionally, the Learning Coach must ensure their scholar is submitting work, as specified on the pacing guide.
+The learning coach is expected to check the Learning Management System ("LMS") account daily to ensure the scholar is logging in daily and progressing through courses at an appropriate pace.
+Additionally, the learning coach must ensure their scholar is submitting work, as specified on the pacing guide.
 Work should be turned in consistently throughout the program or the scholar may get too far behind and not be able to pass their course.